Coder-CH1/Locate-me/README.md

 # Locate_me

-- Nigeria's Location-based services app in Flutter with embedded Map package functionality.
+- A location-based services app in Flutter for Nigeria.

-##
+## Packages Used:

+ - Flutter Map
+ - Geocoder
+ - Lat Long

+#